For the past 18 months, I have been choosing organic / natural beauty products.

 Our skin is our body’s biggest organ.
 Around 60% of whatever we put on our skin topically goes into our bloodstream pretty quickly.

 We have a skin microbiome.
-There is some much focus on the gut microbiome, but our skin microbiome is just as important.In the same way that our gut needs certain foods and healthy bacteria to flourish, by the way of fermented foods, probiotics, and prebiotics - our skin also has an ecosystem that also needs certain types of micro organisms to function in a healthy way.
+There is so much focus on the gut microbiome, but our skin microbiome is just as important.In the same way that our gut needs certain foods and healthy bacteria to flourish, by the way of fermented foods, probiotics, and prebiotics - our skin also has an ecosystem that also needs certain types of micro organisms to function in a healthy way.
 They are similar in that both the gut and the skin microbiomes are eco systems.
 Many of the chemicals in our beauty products and soaps can be detrimental to our skin’s microbiome.
-And then we try to repair this but putting on more lotions and products laden with harmful ingredients.
-Which then puts under body under more stress, as it is constantly working hard to detox.
+And then we try to repair this by putting on more lotions and products laden with harmful ingredients.
+Which then puts our body under more stress, as it is constantly working hard to detox.

 Our Immune SystemThere is a study by the University of Pennsylvania that linked the skin microbiome to the immune system.
 They showed that the skin microbiome kind of acts as the eyes and ears for the immune system.
 Detecting if there is anything harmful to go into battle against.